MrJSwotinsky/AP_Computer_Science_Principles/Unit_3_Functions_Mouse_Events_and_Conditionals/Daily_Assignments/18_Due_Dec_5_Lab_6_Conditionals_and_Shape_Methods.md

 Hints: <br>
 - You should use the hits(x,y) method
-- You need 4 if/else statements
+- You need 4 conditionals statements

 Challenge: <br>
 - Make it so that the Fall and Winter trees have no leaves, only ground.